 It is this thirst that drives us until today.
 The thirst that we may think is for more money or attaining more respect?
 It’s all a thirst for connection to Hashem, one that suffered a severe blow at the hands of the churban.
 Like a young orphan who appears to be crying for a lollipop but is really longing for his mother, everything that pains me today is essentially a result of the destruction.
 It’s not my marriage or the behavior of my children or my lack of parnassah or my loneliness that’s at the core of my pain.
 Rather, it’s my disconnection from Hashem, as a result of the churban.
 Had the Bais Hamikdash still been standing, I would not only recognize the core of my pain, but I would have a way to ease it, to fill myself up with the happiness and pleasure I really yearn for.

-Thus, when I cry over what does pain me, I’m essentially mourning the churban, in my own way.
+Thus, when I cry over what does make me sad, I’m essentially mourning the churban, in my own way.
 It’s my way of saying, “Hashem, this hurts me so much.
 I recognize that what I think I’m missing is not what I’m really missing.
 What I’m really missing is the feeling of closeness to You.”
 We may not be aware of this at first glance, but if we allow ourselves to express our pain over what does bother us, as opposed to shoving it under the rug or denying ourselves the permission to feel, we will eventually reach this place of clarity, one that will enable us to mourn wholeheartedly for everything we’ve lost on the terrible day the Bais Hamikdash went up in ashes.

 May we rejoice in its rebuilding very soon!